 The Karl V. Karlstrom Outstanding Educator Award is presented annually to an outstanding educator at a recognized educational baccalaureate institution, who is recognized for one or more of the following: advancing new teaching methodologies, effecting new curriculum development or expansion in Computer Science and Engineering, or making a significant contribution to the educational mission of the ACM.
-Special consideration is given to those who have been teaching for ten years or less.
-The award is presented each June at the ACM Awards Banquet and is accompanied by a prize of $5,000 plus travel expenses to the banquet.
-Financial support for the award is provided by Pearson Education.
+The award is open to both early-career and experienced candidates.
+The award is presented each June at the ACM Awards Banquet and is accompanied by a prize of $10,000 plus travel expenses to the banquet.

 Nominations will be reviewed for the quality of the candidates’ work, the innovative nature of the work, and its overall impact on computing education.

 Nominations for the Karl V. Karlstrom Outstanding Educator Award should be submitted using the online nomination form.
-Submitted materials should explain the contribution in terms understandable to a non-specialist.
+Guidelines for nominators and endorsers can be found here.
 Each nomination involves several components:

 - Name, address, and email address of the candidate (person being nominated).
+Candidates for the Award do not have to be members of ACM.
 It is ACM’s policy not to tell candidates who has nominated or endorsed them.

 - Suggested citation if the candidate is selected.
 This should be a concise statement (maximum of 25 words) describing the key technical or professional accomplishment for which the candidate merits this award.
 Note that the final wording for awardees will be at the discretion of the Award Committee.